 You want results on Google fast and let’s be honest who doesn’t in 2021?
-It’s not enough to pay the Big G a fortune on Google Ads, it’s important to get some quick SEO wins from your activities too.
-Generating free organic traffic to your site can deliver lots more leads and sales!
+It’s not enough to pay the Big G a fortune on Google Ads, it’s important to get some SEO quick wins from your activities too.
+Generating free organic traffic to your site can deliver a lot more leads and sales than you might think.

 Everyone’s SEO priorities are different so please do take this list with a proverbial pinch of salt – it’s not exhaustive but it is based on our experiences optimising websites over the past decade or two!
 Please do get in touch if we can provide further clarification – we don’t bite.

 Some Technical SEO Quick Wins first!

 It’s important to identify the technical SEO issues on your site that need fixing.
 You probably have more than you know, so it pays to identify and sort those first:

 - Use the Google “Site” command in Google itself and review how Google sees your site

 - Are your pages being displayed in search results with poor snippets?